cx-praktisk/online-pair-programming/README.md

                               single word on every line.
 ```

+The WordChains applications requires a dictionary file, and a _from_ and _to_ word to find a chain between.
+To supply these arguments, we need to add `--` after the `dotnet run` command.
+Then we can supply a path to the dictionary file, and the `-f` and `-t` options.

 ```shell
 $ WordChain> dotnet run -- ../norwegian-scrabble-federation-dictionary.txt -f abba -t aber Found word chain from ABBA to ABER!